How Long Does a Twitter Suspension Last?

 Caught up in spam groups by mistake?
 So it was nothing done in error.
 Thank goodness for that.
 So it can happen to you too for no reason.
 Always remember never put all your social eggs in one social basket.
 You may lose one and need some others along the way.

 Now, there is also the Twitter algorithm that has changed dramatically in 2020.
-Learn how it can affect your Twitterness on Twitter in 2020 and beyond!
+Learn how it can affect your Twitterness with Twitter in 2020 and beyond!

 Just How Long Does Twitter Suspension Last?